yangliu2/Sim/README.md

 `create_person <first name> <last name>`
 Create a person based on first and last name.
 Stats are randomly generated

-**create_baby**
+**create_child**
-`create_baby`
+`create_child`
-Create a baby.
+Create a child.
 It will randomly search for a female and a male in the current population.
 Stats are randomly generated with full health just like a new person.

 **remove_person**
 `remove_person <uid>`